-Leon Compton: When the Climate Science Centre for Hobart was announced two weeks ago, you welcomed that decision.
+LEON COMPTON: When the Climate Science centre for Hobart was announced two weeks ago, you welcomed that decision.
 How do you understand that decision in the context of the other cuts that have been much discussed in recent times after they were announced by the CSIRO boss in February?
 Where are we at?

-Alan Finkel: Well, the CSIRO faces a complex challenge.
-You've got a limited funding envelope, and they are expected to be active in new areas, new areas that will make a lot of difference to our future prosperity.
+ALAN FINKEL: Well the CSIRO faces a complex challenge.
+You've got a billeted funding envelope, and they are expected to, or need to get active in new areas, new areas that will make a lot of difference to our future prosperity.
 That doesn't mean the things they're currently doing don't contribute, but in order to involve themselves in new areas they have to cut back on others.
 So they announced some significant cutbacks in February, in order to give themselves future hiring opportunities.
 And in those cutbacks they cut really quite drastically into the climate science capabilities - the modelling and the projections.
-That is clearly not good, not good for Australia's climate science capability.
-We are the leading climate research country in the Southern Hemisphere.
-We contribute to global science and we have obligations to contribute not only to the normal flow of scientific exchange, but even more so post the Paris COP21 discussions.
+That is clearly not good, or that was not good for Australia's climate science capability.
+We are the leading climate research country in the southern hemisphere.
+We contribute to global science and we have obligations to contribute not only to the normal flow of scientific exchange, but also post the Paris COP21 discussions.
 So it was necessary to come up with a better solution.

-There were a lot of discussions behind the scenes, quiet discussions where I had a role in trying to bring people together and did, and as a result of that, the CSIRO reworked their numbers and looked at their priorities and came up with a long term solution that is much better than what they had foreshadowed in their February cuts.
-So they've formed a Climate Science Centre.
+There were a lot of discussions behind the scenes, quiet discussions where I had a role in trying to bring people together and did, and as a result of that the CSIRO reworked their numbers and looked at their priorities and came up with a long term solution which is much better than what they had foreshadowed in their February cuts.
+So they've formed a climate science centre.
 It's perhaps not as big as some would look for, but it's got a significant cohort of 40 expert climate scientists.
-Most importantly it's got a commitment from the board to provide 10 years of funding and staffing resources.
-There will be a national advisory board formed on climate science - and that is also significant.
-The new centre will have a director, yet to be appointed, and that is also significant.
-With the guaranteed funding they will be able to create and build relationships with the leading universities around the country in climate science, with the Bureau of Meteorology, with the Australian Antarctic Division, and with international organisations such as the UK Met Office.
+Most importantly it's got a commitment from the board to provide 10 years of funding and starting resources for that CSIRO climate research centre.
+There will be a national advisory board formed on climate science - and I think that is also significant.
+The new centre will have a director to be appointed, and that is also significant.
+With the guaranteed funding they will be able to create and build relationships with the leading universities around the country in climate science with the BoM, with the Australian Antarctic Division, ACECRC, with the international organisations such as the UK Met Office.
 So I do think it's a good outcome, especially in contrast to where things were back in February.

-Leon Compton: What's it like being Chief Scientist, serving a government, where large numbers of the members of that government don't necessarily believe that climate change is caused by man.
+LEON COMPTON: What's it like being Chief Scientist, serving a government, where large numbers of the members of that government don't necessarily believe that climate change is caused by man.

-Alan Finkel: Well, obviously in my role, my job is to advise the Prime Minister, and the Minister for Industry, Innovation and Science, and other Ministers where relevant.
-And all of my advice is based on my deep belief in climate change as a proven problem that we face, and the focus has to be on continuing to understand the unfolding climate science projections and use them to guide us in adaptation, mitigation, and driving policy to do things to prevent the ongoing contribution of carbon dioxide to the atmosphere.
+ALAN FINKEL: Well, obviously in my role, my job is to advise the Prime Minister, and the Minister for Industry, Innovation and Science, and other Ministers where relevant.
+And all of my advice is based on my deep belief in climate science as a proven problem that we face, and the focus has to be on continuing to understand the unfolding climate science projections and use them to guide us in adaptation, mitigation, and driving policy to do things to prevent the ongoing contribution of carbon dioxide to the atmosphere.
 So rather than focus on naysayers, I tend to focus on just driving the message that we need to do things at large scale, and do them early.